staiyeba/documentation/Jenkins-CI.rst

 - Will look for the repo: ``https://github.com/<github-username>/IncludeOS``

-- Does not merge with upstream dev automatically unless approved by an IncludeOS developer.
+- Does not merge with upstream automatically unless approved by an IncludeOS developer.

 Setting up the Webhook